Massive storms, outages force tough decisions amid pandemic

 And North Carolina vaccine providers have yet to receive tens of thousands of doses the federal government was set to deliver this week, state officials said.

+“There was one lady trying to figure out where to buy formula for her baby.
+There are families and a lady in a wheelchair with a blanket.
+It’s a hotel that has pets, so there were dogs,” she said.

+They’re taking precautions while there, she said, including wearing two face masks each and keeping their distance from other people.
+With the hotel's restaurant open but dining in prohibited, they're eating on the floor of their room.

-For Texan Anissa Ryland, it was a tough decision to head to a hotel.
-She, her husband and their five children lost power at their 115-year-old home in Austin around 2 a.m.
+In Austin, Anissa Ryland also was forced to move her family to a hotel.
+She, her husband and their five children lost power at their 115-year-old home around 2 a.m.
 Monday and left following a frigid night.

 When they returned Tuesday to pick up supplies, the thermostat read just 7 degrees above freezing, and icicles had begun to form.